Did you find this article useful?

 Dematerialisation (Demat) is the process of converting your physical (paper) shares into electronic form.
 A Demat Account is a safe and fast way to purchase, hold and sell shares in this form.

-HSBC does not distribute wealth management products to those persons who are either the residents or citizens of United States of America (USA), Canada, Australia or New Zealand.
+HSBC India does not distribute investment products to those persons who are either the citizens or residents of United States of America (USA), Canada or any other jurisdiction where such distribution would be contrary to law or regulation.

 Issued by The Hongkong and Shanghai Banking Corporation Limited India (HSBC/Bank).
 Incorporated in Hong Kong SAR with limited liability.